 Police guidelines for reasonable suspicion of impaired driving or probable cause for a DUI stop are determined by the NHTSA (National Highway Traffic Safety Administrator).
-There are three main phases for police officers to observe when apprehending and processing a person for reasonable suspicion of a DUI.
+There are three main phases for police officers to observe when apprehending and processing person for reasonable suspicion of DUI.
 This article covers phase one.

 Driving Patterns That Indicate Impairment

-- Speed and Braking Problems - stopping too far/short/jerky, accelerating or slowing for no apparent reason, varying speed, speed more than 10 M.P.H. slower then the speed limit;
+- Speed and Braking Problems - stopping too far/short/jerky, accelerating or slowing for no apparent reason, varying speed, speed more than 10 M.P.H. slower then the speed limit

-- Vigilance (alertness) Problems - driving the wrong way down a one-way street, responding slowly to traffic signals, slow or failure to respond to police signals, stopping in lane without an apparent reason, driving at night without headlines on, signal issues (failure to signal, signaling inconsistent with action);
+- Vigilance (alertness) Problems - driving the wrong way down a one-way street, responding slowly to traffic signals, slow or failure to respond to police signals, stopping in lane without an apparent reason, driving at night without headlines on, signal issues (failure to signal, signaling inconsistent with action)

-- Judgement Problems - Following too closely, Improper or unsafe lane changes, illegal/improper turns, driving on undesignated sections of the road, pulling over incorrectly when directed by police, display of inappropriate or unusual actions of belligerence, appearance of impairment.
+- Judgement Problems - Following too closely, improper or unsafe lane changes, illegal/improper turns, driving on undesignated sections of the road, pulling over incorrectly when directed by police, display of inappropriate or unusual actions of belligerence, appearance of impairment

-Whether the police had suspicion reasonable enough to justify your stop is an issue you will definitely want to discuss with an experienced dui attorney who can help you defend your case.
+Whether the police had suspicion reasonable enough to justify your stop is an issue you will definitely want to discuss with an experienced DUI attorney who can help you defend your case.